sybrew/the-seo-framework/readme.txt

 TODO "Want to opt out of future, infrequent, admin-only, non-recurring, and non-intrusive suggestions?
 Add this to your wp-config file: `define( 'TSF_DISABLE_SUGGESTIONS', true );`

 TODO Opt-in for asynchronous SEO Bars?
 It is possible now! :)
+TODO move the class constants to interfaces?
+This will allow free access...
+TODO move $tests list to class-specific tests.
+Making the SeoBar interpreter non-abstract.
+Mind the "self" vs "static".

+TODO re-affirm all changes.
+TODO quality-control the deprecations.

 = 3.3.0 - Multiplex =